Pixelrobin/fec-database/README.md

 4. The main file is `main.js`

 ## Building
+In case you wish to build this project from scratch, here are the instructions.
 This was made for/on windows.
 It was not tested on other platforms, though it should with minor effort.
 1. Install `Nodejs`, then also install `Typescript` and `electron-rebuild` via `npm`.
 ```
 npm install -g typescript